 All companies recognize the importance of goal-setting.
 That is why there are so many articles on how to write goals and measure success.

-OKR is a goal-setting method that has been around for decades and it is known to bring many benefits to organizations.
+The OKR methodology is a goal management framework that has been around for decades and it is known to bring many benefits to organizations.
 The benefits of OKRs definitely come to those who follow best practices and avoid the most common mistakes.
 But remember, when you “do things your own way” and bend the methodology too much, you might lose the benefits.

 Here we will discuss what benefits you can expect from OKRs and why you should implement this methodology.
 Whether you’re a novice or an expert, you will find great insights in this section to understand the benefits of OKRs and explain these benefits to your teams.